-No matter what kind of spa you own or what kinds of services you provide to your clientele, you probably need these basic forms of insurance coverage:
+No matter what kind of spa you own or what kinds of services you offer your clientele, you probably need these basic forms of insurance coverage:

-The most important coverage for a medical spa is professional liability for each employee who provides treatment.
-If a client alleges injury as a result of treatment in your spa, your liability policy can cover the cost of your settlement, including damages for pain and suffering.
-It also covers court fees and your legal defense, up to the limits of your policy.
+The most important coverage for a medical spa is professional liability for every employee who provides treatment.
+If a client claims they were injured after treatment in your spa, your liability policy can cover the cost of your settlement, including damages for pain and suffering.

-Because medical spas often perform procedures involving anesthesia, harsh chemicals, laser treatments, and injections, it is especially important to make sure that the professional liability policy you choose covers all of the services your spa provides.
+Because medical spas often perform procedures involving anesthesia, harsh chemicals, laser treatments, and injections, it’s especially important to make sure the professional liability policy you choose covers all of the services your spa provides.

 A comprehensive professional liability policy would include: